 🎨 Generic Template for AQI Status:

-✅ Again, just replace COLUMN_NAME
+✅ Again, just replace COLUMN_NAME with the pollutant of interest.

 All Power BI Measures: